siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 3. Save and upload the JSON file.
 This replaces the current JSON file with the new content.
 4. View the new integration on the Integrations page.

+## OAuth

+OAuth 2.0 Authentication:

+    Implemented OAuth 2.0 authentication for secure communication with third-party services.

+* OAuth 2.0 client credentials flow added for ServiceNow API integration.
+* Refresh token mechanism introduced for automatic token renewal when the access token expires.

+### How to integrate using OAuth
+To integrate OAuth 2.0, follow these steps:

+Provide the required credentials:

+* Client ID
+* Client Secret
+* Username
+* Password

+### How to Retrieve Client ID and Client Secret in ServiceNow
+Navigate to OAuth Settings:

+* In your ServiceNow instance, click on All in the navigation pane.
+* Go to System OAuth and select Application Registry.
+* Retrieve Client ID and Generate Client Secret:

+Select the application you registered.
+* The Client ID will be displayed on this page.
+* The Client Secret will be generated when you submit the registration.

+Use for Integration:
+* After creating the application, click on it to view the Client Secret.
+Use both the Client ID and Client Secret when integrating ServiceNow with OAuth 2.0.

+Confirmation:
+* Once integrated successfully, you will see a log message confirming that OAuth 2.0 is being used:
+"Authentication via OAuth2.0: Using client credentials to obtain access token."

 ## Automation Tasks

 The following automation tasks are available in the ServiceNow plugin: